-Likewise, to qualify to convert the total amount of your home equity into cash, you’ll need to meet a minimum median FICO® Score of 680 between all applicants on the loan.
-Your debt-to-income ratio must likewise meet individual lenders’ minimum standards as well.
-In addition, the home that you are refinancing must also be your primary residence.
+To qualify to convert the total amount of your home equity into cash, you’ll need to meet individual lenders’ minimum credit score requirements and standards for debt-to-income ratios (DTIs).
+In addition, the home that you’re refinancing must also be your primary residence.

 VA Cash-Out Refinance Rates Vs. Standard Cash-Out Refinance Rates

 Backed by the Department of Veterans Affairs, VA cash-out refinances are generally considered less risky by lenders.
-As a result, rates are typically lower than with conventional loan products.
+As a result, rates are typically lower than they are for cash-out refinances on conventional loans.
 Be sure to check out today’s rates to get the latest information.

 Note that you will also be liable for closing costs (common expenses paid for a mortgage, such as appraisal fees, loan origination fees, title insurance, etc.) at the time that you close on a VA cash-out refinance.
 You may also be required to pay a VA cash-refinancing fee.